Timeular/nytta/ihop/README.md

 ### MemAnalyzer

-Util class to helping getting a rough feeling for the memory consumption.
+Util class to help getting a rough feeling for the memory consumption.

 ```kotlin
 val analyzer = MemAnalyzer()